 “What is the best diamond cut for an engagement ring?” is a simple question with a complex answer.
 The answer to this question depends on what you’re looking for in an engagement ring.

 Whether you’re seeking a diamond cut that will provide maximum brilliance and shine, or one that makes the carat weight seem larger than it actually is, we’ve broken it all down for you.
+Lab grown diamonds are already much more affordable than traditional mined stones, allowing you to splurge on a larger gem.

 So read on to discover and decide just what the best diamond cut is for your or your loved one’s engagement ring.